-Thumbnails in the boxes below indicate the availability of prerecorded versions.
+Thumbnails in the boxes below indicate the availability of prerecorded versions or related materials.
 Please feel free to use and share these resources!

 Getting your digital house in order is like writing a love letter to your future self.
 We’ll share a few quick file organization, naming, and documentation tips that can help you – and your collaborators – remember what you did and find your stuff 6 months from now.

 If you’ll be working on a grant proposal, chances are you’ll have to write a data management plan (DMP).
 This session gives insight into what funders are looking for in DMPs, and walks (well, sprints) through the typical components of a DMP, including some examples from successfully funded proposals.